-^{}In discussions of historical airline service and passenger traffic by airline in the report, unless otherwise noted, data for merged airlines are accounted for with the surviving airline (i.e., America West Airlines, Trans World Airlines, and US Airways with American; Northwest Airlines with Delta; Continental Airlines with United; Midwest Airlines with Frontier Airlines; and AirTran Airways with Southwest).
+\In discussions of historical airline service and passenger traffic by airline in the report, unless otherwise noted, data for merged airlines are accounted for with the surviving airline (i.e., America West Airlines, Trans World Airlines, and US Airways with American; Northwest Airlines with Delta; Continental Airlines with United; Midwest Airlines with Frontier Airlines; AirTran Airways with Southwest, and Virgin America with Alaska).
 Also, except as noted otherwise for Delta and Delta Connection, data for affiliated regional airlines are accounted for with data for the mainline airline.
-Regional airlines operating at the Airport as code-sharing affiliates as of July 2023 were Endeavor Air (Delta Connection), Envoy Air (American Eagle), PSA Airlines (American Eagle), Republic Airways (American Eagle, Delta Connection, and United Express), and SkyWest Airlines (Delta Connection).
+Regional airlines operating at the Airport as code-sharing affiliates as of July 2024 were Endeavor Air (Delta Connection), Envoy Air (American Eagle), Mesa Airlines (United Express), PSA Airlines (American Eagle), Republic Airways (American Eagle, Delta Connection, and United Express), and SkyWest Airlines (Delta Connection).

-Table 11 AIRLINE SERVICE AT BUSIEST U.S. AIRPORTS As scheduled for July 2023
+Table 11 AIRLINE SERVICE AT BUSIEST U.S. AIRPORTS As scheduled for July 2024